Mutual NDA Template, Free Download 2026

 Definition of Confidential Information

-Clearly define what constitutes confidential information under the agreement, including trade secrets, business plans, customer data, financial records, technical specifications, and any other proprietary material.
+Clearly define what constitutes confidential information under the agreement, including trade secrets, business plans, customer data, financial records, technical specifications, and any other proprietary material as recognized under the Economic Espionage Act (18 U.S.C.
+Chapter 90).
 List specific exclusions such as information that is already publicly known, independently developed, or lawfully obtained from a third party without restriction.

 Obligations of the Receiving Party